-The Reorganization Plan Number 14 of 1950, whose purpose was to coordinate the administration of labor standards under various statutes relating to federal construction or federally financed assistance, reiterated that the actual performance of enforcement activities, which included the investigation of complaints violations, remained the duty of the respective agencies awarding the contracts or providing the federal assistance.
-Handbook 1344.1 Rev 2, includes as part of the Local Contracting Agency (LCA) the receipt of complaints and/or allegations of violations and the full correction of labor standards deficiencies or violations.
+The Reorganization Plan Number 14 of 1950 relates to the prescribing by the Secretary of Labor of "appropriate standards, regulations, and procedures" with respect to the enforcement of labor standards under Federal and federally assisted contracts.
+The purpose of the reorganization plan was to coordinate the administration of labor standards under various statutes relating to federal construction or federally financed assistance, reiterated that the actual performance of enforcement activities, which included the investigation of complaints violations, remained the duty of the respective agencies awarding the contracts or providing the federal assistance.
+Handbook 1344.1 Rev 2, includes as part of the Local Contracting Agency (LCA) the receipt of complaints